-- Widening doorways and constructing ramps to make it easier to get in or out of the home
+- Widening doorways and constructing ramps to make it easier to get in and out of your home

-- Installing a stair lift to allow access to a bedroom and bathroom
+- Installing a stair lift or through-floor lift to allow access to a bedroom and bathroom

-- Adapting a bathroom, for example installing a low-level shower instead of a bath or providing a bathroom downstairs
+- Adapting a bathroom, for example installing a level access shower instead of a bath or providing a bathroom downstairs

-- Adapting a heating system to make it easier to use
+- Adapting a heating system to make it easier for you to use

 The maximum grant is £30,000.
 The amount you receive depends on the cost of the work and whether you can afford to contribute towards it.
-This is decided by a means test, which will look at the income and savings of the disabled person and their spouse or partner.
-There's no test if the application is for a disabled child or person under 19.
+This is decided by a means test which looks at your income and savings and that of your spouse or partner.

 If you can afford to make a contribution, the amount of grant will be reduced by the amount of your contribution.
 If this is greater than the cost of the work, you won't normally receive any grant.

 In some cases, there may be other sources of financial help available to help you pay your contribution.
-Our in-house home improvement agency will be able to advise you on the options available.
-The agency can guide you through the application process, which includes getting quotations for the work, helping you provide and complete the necessary paperwork and overseeing the work through to completion.
+Our home improvement agency team will be able to advise you on the options available.
+We can guide you through the application process, which includes getting quotations for the work, helping you provide and complete the necessary paperwork and overseeing the work through to completion.